procitec/qt/qtwebengine/src/3rdparty/chromium/docs/memory/tools.md

 circles.

 ### Blindspots
   * Statistics are self-reported.
-If the MemoryDumpProvider implemenation does not fully cover the resource usage of the subsystem, those resources will not be accounted.
+If the MemoryDumpProvider implementation does not fully cover the resource usage of the subsystem, those resources will not be accounted.